typst/typst/docs/guides/tables.md

 We have loaded our file (assuming we named it `moore.csv`) and [bound it]($scripting/#bindings) to the new variable `moore`.
 This will not produce any output, so there's nothing to see yet.
-If we want to examine what Typst loaded, we can either hover the name of the variable in the web app or print some elements from the array:
+If we want to examine what Typst loaded, we can either hover the name of the variable in the web app or print some items from the array:

 ```example
 #let moore = csv("moore.csv")